spencerahill/clim-change-course_2024/_sources/assignments/b8800-term-paper.md

 Or, especially if you include multiple large figures, perhaps you'll end up needing, say, 18 pages.

+### Figures
+You are encouraged to include figures taken from the papers you cite.
+Simply include in the figure caption language along the lines of "Reproduction of Fig.~X from Martinez et al. 2020."
+Likewise for tables.

+You can also, if you think it's worth the effort and space, create your own figure or table, with a potentially useful figure being a schematic that somehow synthesizes the big picture across the studies you've surveyed.

 ### Formatting
 For citations and bibliography, there is no particular required style (MLM, APA, etc.).
 Pick one, and use it consistently.